LibreTubeApp/LibreTube/README.md

 not an idividual login.
 It could just as easily be one or a small subset of users, which again makes it very hard to build a profile on you.

+## Censorship

+LibreTube works great if you're in a situation where you are encountering censorship.
+In the case YouTube is blocked, it is easy to spin up a VPS and put LibreTube on it and watch videos from there instead.
+That way you are able to use the application as a proxy, going around any blocks that have been placed on the YouTube domain or IP adresses.

 ## Setup

 The easy way is to use docker-compose to automatically set up and configure